fjuul/sdk/docs/android-examples.md

 ...
 val client = ApiClient.Builder(appContext, "YOUR_BASE_URL","YOUR_API_KEY").build()
 ```
-This initialization without user credentials is considered valid only for a few basic operations (for example, creating a user).
+This initialization without user credentials is considered valid only for a few basic operations (for example, creating a user).<br/>
 If you plan to perform an action authorized by some user, you must provide credentials:
 ``` kotlin
 import com.fjuul.sdk.core.ApiClient